 Stealing a firearm is a felony in Florida, no matter the value of the firearm.
-The theft of a firearms is usually accompanied with a burglary charge.
+The theft of firearms is usually accompanied by a burglary charge.
 Since firearms are usually kept inside homes and cars, thefts would have to break into them which will lead to burglary charges to accompany theft of firearms charges.

 Building a Defense for Theft Crimes

 One defense strategy for theft crimes is to prove that the property owner gave consent to the defendant.
 Another defense strategy involves proving that a good faith belief of the right to ownership of the property existed between the defendant and the property owner, or that the defendant was suffering from involuntary intoxication.
 For a variety of situations, our team of Seminole County criminal defense lawyers can examine the evidence and discuss your options for pursuing a beneficial solution.